pkel/cpr/website/content/en/docs/methods/virtual-environment.md

 safe side, we have to consider arbitrary deviations.
 Highlighting the difference to benign failures, arbitrary deviations are often called Byzantine faults.
-The discipline around building protocols that work in in the presence Byzantine faults is called Byzantine Fault Tolerance (BFT).
+The discipline around building protocols that work in in the presence of Byzantine faults is called Byzantine Fault Tolerance (BFT).

 When we say a node is honest or benign, we mean that it follows the